Taking the torch to spread the word about the Peter Max inspired 1972 Topps Baseball set...count down style.

 numbers improved but went to St Louis as his next stop….after limited work was

-sent to Brewers mid season….decent number in what would be his final year.
+sent to Brewers mid season….decent numbers in what would be his final year.

 Labels: